jcolag/silver-bat-01-seeking-refuge/text/15-abyss.md

 She brightens considerably, given what everybody here has been through, and shakes Dad's hand.
 I can't see the expression on her face, but if it's anything like how I feel watching as little I can see in this darkness, it probably involves a fairly large smile and at least a couple of tears.

 "Right.
 Just keep heading down.
 Five levels down, there's a kiosk where we've purchased jackets to keep you warm as you go.
 When you reach the ground level, there should be a bus.
 Your driver will be Asmait.
-She'll take you someplace safe for the night and we'll figure out the best way to get you somewhere permanent and safe in the morning.
+She'll take you someplace safe for the night, and we'll figure out the best way to get you somewhere permanent and safe in the morning.
 If anything goes wrong, contact this number as soon as you can."
 Dad hands out cards with a dedicated Wooster Amalgamated phone line, shaking each of their hands.

 "You won't be coming with us," one asks.